-A new Event Log and MM Sighting Form must be initiated for each calendar day and more than one form may be used in a day, if needed.
-Sightings must NOT be double-counted (do not record re-sightings with the exception described below where an animal approaches a net to within 20 meters or less).
+A new Event log and MM Sighting Form must initiated for each calendar day and more than one form may be used in a day, if needed.
+There may be numerous records per day, but each time recorded for each sighting/event should be unique.
+Marine mammal sightings may or may not occur during a trip.
+Sightings must NOT be double-counted (do not record re-sightings).

-If you are recording the beginning or end of any watch only the Event #, Event Type, Time, Latitude and Longitude, and all Environmental Conditions fields are completed.
-If recording an on- or off-watch fishing activity event or marine mammal sighting, all applicable fields must be filled out, including event #, event type, time and lat/long, as well as all fields in the "Environmental Conditions" section.
+If you are recording the beginning or end of any watch only the Event #, Event Type, Time, and Latitude and Longitude fields are completed.
+If recording an onor off-watch fishing activity event or marine mammal sighting, the entire row must be filled out, including all fields in the "Environmental Conditions" section.

 If the latitude, longitude, or "Environmental Conditions" have not changed from one event to the next, vertical arrows may be drawn through the rows that are the same.
-However, the first and last rows of this series must always be completely filled out.
+However, the first and last rows of this series must be completely filled out.
 Also, if this series continues between pages, including front to back, the first and last rows of each page must be filled completely.